YashSensei/megacli/README.md

 - `/help` - Show all commands
 - `/exit` - Exit code assistant

-Or just describe what you want in natural language!
+Or just describe what you want in natural language - the AI will read files, run commands, and make changes automatically!

 ## 🛠️ Development